 As is often the case in a small borough, Port Allegany doesn't have a public transportation system that people use for their commute.

 The people who call Port Allegany home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Port Allegany residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Port Allegany include German, Irish, Italian, English, and Swedish.
+Important ancestries of people in Port Allegany include German, Irish, English, Italian, and Swedish.

 The most common language spoken in Port Allegany is English.
 Other important languages spoken here include Italian and Polish.